 Feel like getting your dancing shoes on?
 The Hide Pub-Club in central Paris is hosting an all-night party for St. Paddy's on Sunday the 17th, featuring several DJS spinning different styles of music across two different dance floors.

-Also enjoy Happy Hour-priced drinks for the occasion: in 2019, a pint of beer is 3 euros, while mojitos are going for 5 euros on pitchers of beer are priced at 10 euros.
+Also enjoy Happy Hour-priced drinks for the occasion: a pint of beer is 3 euros, while mojitos are going for 5 euros on pitchers of beer are priced at 10 euros.

 Have a Family-Friendly St. Paddy's at Disneyland Paris